RC-WEDE6021-PART-2-AND-PART-3/rc-pta-wede6021-part2-and-3-web/README.md

 ## Overview

 This is a **full-stack PHP web application** for a Clothing Store.
+A web-based platform for buying and selling clothes, built with PHP and MySQL.
+It supports both user-facing features (shopping, selling, order tracking) and admin tools (product management, user oversight).
 It allows users to register, log in, browse products, add items to a cart, and complete a simulated payment process.
 An admin panel is also included to manage users and view orders.

+---
+Project Overview
+This application allows:

+Users to register, browse clothes, place orders, and list their own items for sale.

+Admins to manage products, users, and orders through a dedicated dashboard.

+The goal is to simulate a real-world clothing marketplace with essential e-commerce functionality.

 ---